samlsm/tp/docs/DeveloperGuide.md

       Expected: The first class is deleted after the first command.
       The deleted class reappears in the displayed class list after the second command.
       The first class is deleted again after the third command.
-      Details of the `delete` change shown in the status message.
+      Details of the redone `delete` change shown in the status message.

 1. Redoing when there is no change history